-In Fig. 2, we plotted both the adjusted and non-adjusted versions of the mean epidemic size (Eqs.
-(6) and (11)).
+In Fig. 1, we plot both the adjusted and non-adjusted versions of the mean epidemic size (Eqs.
+(3) and (8)).
 As mentioned above, the non-adjusted formula (black dotted line) underestimates the mean epidemic sizes as obtained from 10,000 stochastic simulations (gray dots).
-In contrast, conditioning the transmission density on survival (black solid line) predicts the mean epidemic size over time reasonably well, and also equilibrates approximately at the correct level in stationarity.
-Overall though, there is large variation in the epidemic sizes between different trajectories, as shown by the broad light shaded region corresponding to the 90% inter-quantile range of the simulated trajectories.
+In contrast, conditioning the transmission density on survival (black solid line) predicts the mean epidemic size over time reasonably well, and also equilibrates approximately at the correct level.
+Overall, there is large variation in the epidemic sizes between different trajectories, as shown by the broad light shaded region corresponding to the 90% inter-quantile range of the simulated trajectories.
 To model the number of secondary infections, we have used the Poisson distribution in the figure because the adjustment of the transmission rate does not result in explicit expressions for the negative binomial case.
-Cumulative epidemic sizes in case the number of secondary infections is distributed according to a negative binomial distribution show more variation due to the larger variance in the number of secondary infections (Fig. A in Appendix E).
+Cumulative epidemic sizes in case the number of secondary infections is distributed according to a negative binomial or geometric distribution show more variation due to the larger variance in the number of secondary infections (Fig. S2 in SI, Section S6).

-4 Applications
+3 Applications

 We now apply the theoretical results obtained above.
 First, we use the approximation of the epidemic size (Eq.
-(11)) to estimate the probability distribution of the emergence time of the variant of concern B.1.1.7, first detected in the UK in September 2020.
-The distribution of the emergence time further provides insight into the probability distribution of the size of the cluster when the variant was first sampled.
-As a second application, we predict the success of mass testing, which has been applied by some regions and countries, e.g. Slovakia (Pavelka et al., 2021), during the COVID-19 pandemic to try to identify all infected individuals at a given moment.
-Last, we estimate the minimal testing frequency necessary to detect new emerging clusters before they exceed a certain size (on average).
-This prediction is especially relevant when the number of infected individuals is rare.
+(8)) to estimate the probability distribution of the emergence time of the Alpha variant, first detected in the UK in September 2020.
+The distribution of the emergence time also provides insight into the probability distribution of the size of the cluster when the variant was first sampled.
+As a